dobsontom/tugbot-automation/README.md

-# Automating TUG Event Posting with TUGBot
+# Automating TUG Event Posting with TUGbot

 ## Project Description
-The TUGBot project automates the detection and posting of relevant Tableau User Group (TUG) events to The Information Lab (TIL)'s internal [Convo](https://www.convo.com/ "Convo Platform Website") network, streamlining the delivery of event notifications to employees.
+The TUGbot project automates the detection and posting of relevant Tableau User Group (TUG) events to The Information Lab (TIL)'s internal [Convo](https://www.convo.com/ "Convo Platform Website") network, streamlining the delivery of event notifications to employees.

 ## Workflow
 1. **Data Collection and Processing**